Extended coverage, a dial-adjust system, and a rubber visor provide better protection and a more precise fit every time.

 WOOM Helmet’s Impact-Absorbing Visor

-The WOOM helmet is currently only available in the U.S. in a size Medium, which is for heads with a circumference of 52-56 cm.
-A small (48 – 53 cm) and large (55 – 60 cm) helmet are forthcoming in fall of 2018.
+The WOOM helmet was at first only available in the U.S. in a size Medium, which is for heads with a circumference of 52-56 cm.
+A small (48 – 53 cm) and large (55 – 60 cm) helmet are now available as well!
 While the Large is still technically a kid’s helmet, it also fits on many adult heads, including mine and my husband’s.
 (We’re lucky and got a sneak peek!)
 In the picture below, the Green is a Small, Blue is a Medium, and Yellow is a Large.

 WOOM designed their helmet so that each different size has been adapted to have a slightly different shape which corresponds with the changes in head proportions as children grow.
 The purpose is that each helmet will provide the most ideal and precise protection based on the physical development stage of your child.
 WOOM thinks of everything!